DIG-Kaust/MDC-HPC/README.md

 - ``MDC_timing_comparison.ipynb``: Plotting different timings of MDC operation.
 Used to create figure 2.

 - ``Marchenko3D.ipynb``: 3D Marchenko redatuming for single virtual point.
+Create Green's functions to be visualized by

+- ``Marchenko3Dmulti.ipynb``: 3D Marchenko redatuming for multiple virtual points.
+Not used in the paper. ``Marchenko3D_comparison.ipynb``

+- ``Marchenko3D_comparison.ipynb``: Plotting different timings of MDC operation.
 Used to create figure 3.

-- ``Marchenko3Dmulti.ipynb``: 3D Marchenko redatuming for multiple virtual points.
-Not used in the paper.

 Auxiliary files: